jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) summarise the response to the advice, including any provisions of the proposal that are intended to give effect to the advice.
 (5) The person who must have particular regard to the evaluation report must make the report available for public inspection at the same time as the proposal is notified.
 (6) In this section,—
+  - **annual catch entitlement** , , and have the meanings given to them by section 2(1) of the Fisheries Act 1996
+  - **non-quota management species or stock** means any species or stock that the Fisheries Act 1996 applies to and is not subject to the quota management system
   - **objectives** means,—
     (a) for a proposal that contains or states objectives, those objectives:
     (b) for all other proposals, the purpose of the proposal